-- Detention, including outside regular school hours. - Sending the student to the office or other assigned area, or to in-school suspension. - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in individual student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - Out-of-school suspension, as specified in Out-of-School Suspension on page 13. - Placement in a DAEP, as specified in DAEP on page 15. - Placement and/or expulsion in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses on page 22. - Expulsion, as specified in Expulsion on page 24. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.
+- Detention, including outside regular school hours. - Sending the student to the office, another assigned area, or to in-school suspension. - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - Out-of-school suspension, as specified in Out-of-School Suspension on page 14. - Placement in a DAEP, as specified in DAEP on page 15. - Expulsion and/or placement in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses on page 23. - Expulsion, as specified in Expulsion on page 25. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.